// How to · 2026

 7. Publish and review.
 Push to Shopify, check the draft, set it active.

-// route one
+// option one

 What can you automate inside Printify itself?